algolia/instantsearch-ios/CONTRIBUTING.md

 While both Swift Package Manager and Carthage rely on GitHub and git tags to retrieve the library, CocoaPods has its own repository.

-[Starting from Xcode 14.3](https://github.com/CocoaPods/CocoaPods/issues/11839), the deployment will fail at the `pod_push` step, requiring the library to be manually published to the CocoaPods repository.
-InstantSearch iOS can be published to CocoaPods manually from an authorized user's local environment.
-Xcodes 14.2 cannot be used to build as it's incompatible with macOS Sonoma and up, but it's possible to [copy some of its files](https://github.com/CocoaPods/CocoaPods/issues/12033#issuecomment-2172608443) that are mistakenly required by CocoaPods for Podfile validation:
+[Since Xcode 14.3](https://github.com/CocoaPods/CocoaPods/issues/11839), the deployment fails at the `pod_push` step, requiring the library to be manually published to the CocoaPods repository.
+The Fastlane deploy does not include this step anymore.

+InstantSearch iOS should be published to CocoaPods manually from an authorized user's local environment.
+Xcode 14.2 cannot be used to build as it's incompatible with macOS Sonoma and up, but it's possible to [copy some of its files](https://github.com/CocoaPods/CocoaPods/issues/12033#issuecomment-2172608443) that are mistakenly required by CocoaPods for Podfile validation:

 ```bash
 # Install Xcode 14.2 (here, using xcodes CLI)